vyv/psn-dissector/README.md

 Copy the Lua dissector file to the Wireshark personal plugins folder.
 Find this folder by looking in
 `Help > About Wireshark > folders > Personal Lua Plugins` (you may need to create this folder).

+Note: By default, only the packets sent to the address 236.10.10.10/56565 will be decoded as PSN packets.
+To decode packets from another address/port, right-click on a packet and select "Decode As...".
+In the "Current" column, select "PSN".